Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Looking at total return, or performance in of 44.5% in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (32%).
+• Looking at total return in of 61.5% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (68%).

 CAGR: